|

 The Delegation works to ensure the UK plays a full and influential role in the North Atlantic Council, the Military Committee and across the spectrum of NATO activities.
 As a Joint Delegation the Diplomatic Mission is headed by an Ambassador to NATO, Dame Mariot Leslie, and a UK Military Representative to NATO, Vice Admiral Ian Corder CB.

 The UK Delegation organises and hosts an annual industry day for UK companies to attend.
-This year the industry day will consist of several panel sessions:

 - Britain and the Future of NATO;